mvnaol2026/Gravity-Does-Not-Exist/EN/08_chapters_27-32.md

 The Michelson experiment is one of those cases where the aol model offers a more natural explanation than standard physics.
 Standard physics was forced to introduce the postulate of the constancy of the speed of light and build the entire theory of relativity upon it.
 In the aol model, the constancy of speed follows naturally from the nature of the medium itself — without additional postulates.
 The aol model does not generate paradoxes or phenomena.
 It does not bend space, nor does it slow down time.

-The Michelson experiment revealed not the absence of a medium, but the limits of how it was imagined.
+Michelson's experiment demonstrated not the absence of a medium, but the limits of the understanding of it at that time.
 Physics abandoned ether not because it does not exist, but because it did not fit the familiar mechanics of fluids and gases.
 As a result, the idea of emptiness was accepted — and with it came postulates, paradoxes, and the need to explain phenomena without a carrier.

 The aol model does the opposite: it restores the medium, not as a hypothesis, but as a necessary condition for any process.
 Light no longer requires “duality,” abstract fields, or postulates.
 It becomes what it should be in a mechanical universe — the transmission of motion through contact and pressure.
 And then it becomes clear: the problem was not in the Michelson experiment.
 The problem was that the wrong reality was being searched for.